-France 'yellow vest' protests: timeline of unrest
+France 'yellow vest' protests: Timeline of unrest

 - Second Saturday -

-The next protests take place the following Saturday, November 24.
+After a week which sees "yellow vests" snarl traffic and block motorway tolls up and down the country, a large-scale demonstration takes place in Paris on Saturday, November 24.
 Thousands of demonstrators clash with police on the Champs-Elysees in Paris.

+Pedestrians walk amongst smoldering debris near The Arc de Triomphe on the Champs Elysees in Paris, on November 24, 2018, following a rally by yellow vest protestors

 - Aborted meeting -

-On November 27 Macron offers minor concessions, saying he would propose a mechanism to adjust the tax increases and calls for a three-month national consultation.
+On November 27 Macron offers minor concessions, saying he will propose a mechanism to adjust the fuel tax increases in case of rising oil costs, and calls for a three-month national consultation.

-On November 29 Philippe meets a "yellow vest" protester.
-A day later two accept his invitation, but one walks out.
+On November 29 Philippe vainly attempts to organise talks with the "yellow vests".
+He meets one protester.
+The next day two others accept his invitation for talks, but one walks out after Philippe refuses to have the meeting broadcast on TV.

 - Chaos in Paris -

-The third day of protests takes place on Saturday, December 1 with widespread violence erupting particularly in Paris around the Arc de Triomphe and several upscale neighbourhoods.
+The third day of large-scale demonstrations takes place on Saturday, December 1, with widespread violence erupting in Paris around the Arc de Triomphe and several upscale neighbourhoods in the west of the city.

+Protestors hurl objects in front of the Arc de Triomphe on December 1, 2018

 The government says some 136,000 people protested across the country.